alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Days 9-12: Cambodia

 After seeing the two main centers of Vietnam, with both the urban and rural areas around them, we took a flight to Siem Reap.
-As we previously read in some traveling articles, the most unpleasant experience that you have in Cambodia is in the airport.
+As we read before in some traveling articles, the most unpleasant experience that you have in Cambodia is at the airport.
 That's very true, because of the queues, because of all the forms that you need to fill in, and because of the unfriendly people there.
 But don't worry, that ends quite fast, and gets a lot better as soon as you step outside the airport :)

 The climate is very hot and humid in March, and there are a lot of insects and small animals all over the place.
-However, the hotel was the cleanest we had in our entire trip, and we got used to using insect repellent all day long.
-Also, we previously booked a car do drive us to the hotel, and the driver was the most cheerful man.
+Still, the hotel was the cleanest we had in our entire trip, and we got used to using insect repellent all day long.
+Also, we had a car booked to drive us to the hotel, and the driver was the most cheerful man.
 He also ended up driving our tuk-tuk to Ankgor Wat, but about that, a bit later.

 ### Siem Reap countryside

 For our first full day in Siem Reap, we booked a guided tour in the rural areas around Siem Reap, that included the Kompong Khleang Floating Village.

 We chose a local agency, and that was the best decision that we could take.
-Our guide, John, a local Cambodian guy in his early twenties, was very knowledgeable and explained a lot about the local culture and how things changed for them in the recent history.
+Our guide, John, a local Cambodian guy in his early twenties, was very knowledgeable.
+He explained a lot about the local culture and how things changed for them in the recent history.
 Together with a small group, we biked through a village and visited the local market (and ate some goodies that John recommended).
 The terrain was flat, so it was not difficult to do that in spite of the heat.
-Also, we were greeted by a lot of children along the road, they were very nice and curious and (as John explained) saying "hello" was their way of getting in contact with the tourists, even if that was all the English that they spoke.
+Also, we were greeted by a lot of children along the road.
+They were very nice and curious.
+As John explained, saying "hello" was their way of getting in contact with the tourists, even if that was all the English they spoke.

 <figure>
   <img src="/img/cambodia/children-at-school.jpg" alt="">
   <figcaption>Children in a school break.</figcaption>
 </figure>

 This experience was followed by the visit to Kompong Khleang, one of the floating villages where the community is still authentic.
-We were there in the dry season, so we started the visit by walking in the village, and then we had a traditional Khmer lunch at a local family in one of the pillar houses.
+We were there in the dry season, so we started the visit by walking in the village.
+Then we had a traditional Khmer lunch at a local family in one of the pillar houses.
 This was followed by a boat trip on the Tonlé Sap lake, that offered revealing views of both the village and the lake.

 <figure>
   <img src="/img/cambodia/floating-village.jpg" alt="">